 We can really notice that after he won that award, he became even more active in the seiyuu business, making appearances in almost every anime that were worth mentioning with characters also worth mentioning.

 Last and this year, were also good for Kimura.
 He was in two of the “big” and famous anime, Psycho-pass, both the extended edition of the 1st season as Kozuki Ryogo, in the 2nd season as the antagonist Kamui Kirito and in Kuroshitsuji Book of Circus as Charles Gray.

 This year Kimura is still playing Ryota Kise in the 3rd season of Kuroko no Basket and is also scheduled to be in the second season of the famous game series, Diabolik Lovers more, blood in which Kimura plays Mukami Kou (like he does in the games).

-As if being in anime was not enough for him, Kimura has also dubbed the Narnia series as Peter Pevensie.
+As if being in anime was not enough for him to showcase his skills, Kimura has participated in the Narnia series Japanese dub as Peter Pevensie.